 Fanstreme develops custom robot applications and interactive technologies for sports and entertainment properties.
 We mix artificial intelligence and automation with creative design and engaging narratives, to better connect media and TV content, with the biggest audiences and social fandom around the world.
-We specialize in developing compelling worlds and bot technology, with an authentic voice that truly enhances the fan experience, for the best one-to-one engagement with TV shows, films and social media content, at any time, and any place.
+We specialize in developing compelling worlds and bot technology, with an authentic voice that truly enhances the fan experience, for the best one-to-one engagement with TV shows, films, sports and social media content, at any time, and any place.

 As an interactive sports technology company, we work to deliver new and innovative digital experiences to sports fans, every day.
 Our goal is to provide insightful sports information, gaming and fan engagement, with the unique opportunity to follow professional sports athletes, through performance value and analytics.
-We are currently developing a high-level sports platform that utilizes big data and blockchain technology, to empower fans with the ability to co-manage the fantasy sports player market, in a way never seen before.
+We are currently developing a high-level sports platform that utilizes sports data and blockchain technology, to empower fans with the ability to co-manage the fantasy sports player market, in a way never seen before.

 Brian Yennie is a full-stack developer, entrepreneur and sports and entertainment junkie, originally from Martha’s Vineyard, MA.
 He first fell in love with programming on his Macintosh Quadra computer, then studied Computer Science and Mathematics at Dartmouth College before joining his first startup as a lead software engineer.
 He is a 4x founder and technology leader of cutting edge businesses: QLD Learning (one of the first web-based curriculum management systems), Sifaka Productions (early children’s virtual world, acquired), Oomba (eSports) and Vesta Home (home staging and custom manufacturing).

 When he’s not busy watching Boston sports and following his favorite shows, he engineers scalable and engaging chatbot and social experiences for Fanstreme.